Teach English Online from Nigeria

 Teach English from Nigeria as a Non-native Speaker

 The freelance tutoring platforms above will require you to be a native speaker to make a decent amount of money.
 However, many online ESL companies hire non-native speakers to teach English online.
-I repeat, you do not need to be a native-speaker of English to be a successful online English teacher.
+I repeat, you do not need to be a native speaker of English to be a successful online English teacher.

 ESL companies that hire non-natives